 Over the last 20+ years, we’ve written business plans for over 4,000 companies and hundreds of thousands of others have used our business plan template and other business planning materials.

-The Goal of the Management Team Section of Your Business Plan
+Why is the Management Team Section of a Business Plan Important?

 Your management team plan has 3 goals:

 - To prove to you that you have the right team to execute on the opportunity you have defined, and if not, to identify who you must hire to round out your current team